ben-xD/dotfiles-macos/.config/dotfiles/README.md

 Tmux config (`~/.tmux.conf`) is managed manually with TPM, not through home-manager's `programs.tmux`.
 Using `programs.tmux` requires a full Nix rebuild on every config change, which is too slow for iterating on tmux settings.
 These files are still version-controlled via the bare git repo (`cf` alias).

+## Homebrew

+Homebrew is **not managed by Nix** — it's installed independently and owns `/opt/homebrew` itself.
+The `homebrew` block in `flake.nix` is nix-darwin's built-in module that runs `brew bundle` during `darwin-rebuild switch` to ensure listed brews/casks are installed.
+It does **not** uninstall anything — removing a package from the list just means nix-darwin stops ensuring it's installed.

+Taps are managed by Homebrew directly.
+If a cask references a custom tap (e.g. `fastrepl/fastrepl/char@nightly`), you need to `brew tap` it manually first.

 ## Gotchas

 > **Warning:** This setup is not guaranteed to succeed end-to-end.
 It depends on online services (Homebrew, Mac App Store, Nix caches, GitHub) that can fail at any time.
 If a single step fails, the entire rebuild can abort partway through, leaving the system in a partially-configured state.
 There is no automatic rollback — you have to fix the failing step and re-run.